hilmanski/mini-SSG/README.md

 - [ ] work with markdown
 - [ ] work with subfolders
 - [ ] simple website to demo everything
+- [ ] npm command to init folder and file as base
 - [ ] Publish as package at npm

 ## Todo (much later)